Dcharalamp/KD-and-Quad-trees/README.md

 # KD-and-Quad-trees
-Experimental evaluation of the basic actions of these Multidimensional Data Structures and kNN queries implementation.
+Experimental evaluation of the basic actions of these Multidimensional Data Structures and kNN queries implementation using Python.

 Experimental and performance comparison between these two structures for 2 dimensions.
 Actions tested: Storage/Build/Insert/Delete/Update/Search